ZIP: 216

 Implementations MAY choose to reject non‑canonical encodings of the above four fields early in decoding of a transaction.
 This eliminates the risk that parts of the transaction could be re-serialized from their internal representation to a different byte sequence than in the original transaction, e.g. when calculating transaction IDs.

-In addition, Sapling addresses and full viewing keys MUST be considered invalid when imported if they contain non-canonical Jubjub point encodings, or encodings of points that are not in the prime-order subgroup \(\mathbb{J}^{(r)}\!\) .
+In addition, Sapling addresses and full viewing keys MUST be considered invalid when imported if they contain non‑canonical Jubjub point encodings, or encodings of points that are not in the prime‑order subgroup \(\mathbb{J}^{(r)}\!\) .
 These requirements MAY be enforced in advance of NU5 activation.
+This affects the fields listed below.

-In Sapling addresses 8:
+In Sapling payment addresses 13:

 • the encoding of \(\mathsf{pk_d}\!\) .

-In Sapling full viewing keys 9 and extended full viewing keys 11:
+In Sapling full viewing keys 15 and extended full viewing keys 20:

-• the encoding of \(\mathsf{ak}\!\) .
+• the encoding of \(\mathsf{nk}\!\) .

-( \(\mathsf{ak}\) also MUST NOT encode the zero point \(\mathcal{O}_{\mathbb{J}}\!\) .)
+\(\mathsf{pk_d}\) and \(\mathsf{ak}\) also MUST be considered invalid if they encode the zero point \(\mathcal{O}_{\mathbb{J}}\!\) .

 Rationale

-Zcash previously had a similar issue with non-canonical representations of points in Ed25519 public keys and signatures.
-In that case, given the prevalence of Ed25519 signatures in the wider ecosystem, the decision was made in ZIP 215 13 (which activated with the Canopy network upgrade 14) to allow non-canonical representations of points.
+Zcash previously had a similar issue with non‑canonical representations of points in Ed25519 public keys and signatures.
+In that case, given the prevalence of Ed25519 signatures in the wider ecosystem, the decision was made in ZIP 215 23 (which activated with the Canopy network upgrade 24) to allow non‑canonical representations of points.

 In Sapling, we are motivated instead to reject these non‑canonical points: